 Hawaiian featherwork commenced with the archipelago’s first inhabitants and is intrinsic to the identity and culture of Native Hawaiian people.
 Mele Kahalepuna Chun is a third-generation kumu hulu — a recognised expert practitioner and teacher of Hawaiian featherwork.
 Through this practice she carries forward the legacy of her mother, the late Paulette Nohealani Kahalepuna, and grandmother, the late Mary Louise Wentworth Peck Kekuewa.

 Hina 2024 (illustrated) unifies in a single arrangement three featherwork forms — lei (feather garlands), kāhili (royal feather standards) and ‘ahu‘ula (royal feather cloaks).
-Each of the sacred objects in the Asia Pacific Triennial installation begins with a meticulous process of cutting, arranging and skilfully binding together thousands of individual, ethically sourced feathers.
+Each of the sacred objects installed in the eleventh Asia Pacific Triennial begins with a meticulous process of cutting, arranging and skilfully binding together thousands of individual, ethically sourced feathers.

 Hina 2024